 Additional Medicare tax

-How often you’ll need to pay your federal payroll taxes will depend on how much you owe in a year.
+How often you’ll pay federal payroll taxes depends on how much you owe.

 - Semi-weekly or monthly payments are required for federal withholding, Additional Medicare, and FICA taxes.
 And every quarter, a summary payroll tax return is due on Form 941, Employer’s Quarterly Federal Tax Return.